sneakerhax/PyPhisher/README.md

 --sender          The sender that will appear on the email example --sendto          Who you would like to send the email to
 ```
+If you need to check your credentials for your SMTP server use: https://github.com/sneakerhax/Python-Network-Tools/blob/master/smtp_authcheck.py